A delicious, nutritious and satisfying dish!

-With its blend of tender rice, crunchy cabbage and sweet-and-sour party on top, this rice bowl is delicious, nutritious and oh-so-satisfying.
-Toasting the brown rice brings out its subtle, nutty flavour and also helps it cook up softer and fluffier, which may help win over any white rice fans you are feeding.
+With its blend of tender rice, crunchy cabbage and a big sweet-and-sour veggie and pork (or tofu) party on top, this rice bowl is delicious, nutritious and oh-so-satisfying.
+Toasting the brown rice brings out its subtle, nutty flavour and also helps it cook up softer and fluffier, which may help win over any diehard white rice fans you are feeding.
 As is often the cases with my recipes, this one is super flexible.
 If you love peppers, add more.
-If you want to make it vegetarian or vegan, swap out the pork for tofu (prepared the same way).
-If you like things spicy, go heavier on the chili paste.
-Add some chopped cashews or peanuts if you like; double the dish if you want leftovers – it would make a great lunch the next day!
-Rice bowls…for the win….always.
-If you enjoy this recipe, you might also enjoy my rice bowl with peanut sauce.
+Swap out the pork for chicken or tofu (prepared the same way) and if you like things spicy, go heavier on the chili paste.
+Add some chopped cashews or peanuts if you like; double the dish if you want leftovers – it would make a great lunch the next day.
+Note that rice can be prepared ahead of time and gently reheated, if you prefer.
+If you enjoy this recipe, you might also enjoy this rice bowl with peanut sauce.

 - 2 tablespoons (30 mL) of olive oil, divided

 - 1 shallot or small cooking onion, diced

 - 2 teaspoons (10 grams) minced fresh ginger root